Intermediate – I’ve got 5 hours, what can I do?

 Walking down the street you might notice that some houses have concrete extending from their foundation all the way out to the curb.
 In some places, this is unavoidable because the sidewalk is already very narrow.
 However, in other places, there is plenty of room to remove some of the concrete along the front of a house or add a planting strip between the curb and the sidewalk.

 Using native plants, also called conservation landscaping, means using plants for landscaping that require less watering and maintenance.
 Native plants have extensive root systems that can more readily absorb rainfall, thereby reducing stormwater runoff.

 In addition to reducing stormwater runoff, conservation landscaping provides a host of other benefits.
 Deep-rooted native plants effectively stabilize soils and prevent erosion while providing habitats for native and migrating birds, butterflies and insects.

 Mulch helps the ground retain moisture and rebuilds the quality of soil.
-A typical safe mulch can include bark mulch (not dyed), leaves, pine needles, wood chips, cocoa bean shells or straw.
+A typical safe mulch can include bark mulch (not dyed), leaves, pine needles, wood chips, or straw.

 ADVANCED – I’ve got 5 Days, what else can I do?